KaivalyaD/KaivalyaD/README.md

 - 💬 Ask me about Programming
 - 📫 How to reach me: kaivalya.v.deshpande@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: "If you have any trouble sounding condescending, find a UNIX user to show you how it's done."
-(Credits: Scott Adams, Dilbert Cartoonist)
+- ⚡ Fun fact: If you have any trouble sounding condescending, find a UNIX user to show you how it's done.
+(Credits: Scott Adams)